 Little Common does not appear on Sussex maps until 1813.
-But let us go back to about 1800.
+But let us go back to that time.
 What did the village look like then?

 By 1860 Stride’s shop had become Elliott’s stores and stayed in the Elliott family for many years.
 It was pulled down in 1937.
 Why was Cannon Cottage so named?
 In about 1850 a Major Armstrong was demonstrating to the War Office a new cannon on the bit of green in front of Stride’s Castle, firing at a Martello Tower at Normans Bay!

 Across the green from Strides Castle was the Wheatsheaf (the old part is Tudor), where another cart-track led up to Barnhorne.
 Moving onto Cooden Sea Road, there was a blacksmith’s cottage, next door to an old forge run by Mr Crocker.
 At the far end of his showroom the horses stood waiting to be shod; in the middle was the anvil and the bellows.

 The old village pond was on what is now Shepherd’s Close.
 When it overflowed it ran right through Pond Cottages, which stood opposite but have since been pulled down.
 Where the Catholic Church now stands was a timber-framed Tudor house at least 500 years old.
 Opposite that was a grocers (begun about 1880) run by the Duke family.
 There were many more old cottages and farms and numerous quaint characters who you would see walking about the village.

 Farming was the major occupation in the 1800s, but it did not pay half as well as smuggling.
 The village had one of the best-known smuggling gangs in East Sussex, led by George Gillham and his family at Peach Cottage: respectable builders and carpenters by day, outrageous smugglers by night.
 Many of the older houses in the village were built by the Gillhams.